fanyang219/magic/README.md

 # magic
-a project to improve skill
+a project about network to improve skill.